aqadir360/client_issue/README.md

 1. Create app/Imports/Import___ class implementing ImportInterface
 2. Add row to import_types table mapping key to company_id
 3. Add key to ImportFactory class mapping
-4. Import will now be available for scheduling in the Admin
+4. Copy insert row into the DatabaseSeeder class
-5. An import_schedule row is required for the import to run
+5. Import will now be available for scheduling in the Admin

 ### Manually Run Import
 php artisan dcp:do-import key